jackathang/jackathang/Rising UpWords/README.txt

 A word ladders game that pushes players vocabularies to the test.
 Utilizes problem solving skills to get from one word to another by only changing one letter at a time.

 Installation
-To play the game just click on the Rising Upwords Icon.
+To play the game just click on the Rising Upwords Icon or index.html.
+If neither of those work, paste https://jackathang.github.io/jackathang/Rising%20UpWords/ into browser.

 How to Play
 1. Select either singleplayer or multiplayer mode